-Five Sectors That Are Gaining Traction Amid COVID-19
+Five Sectors That Are Gaining Traction Amid the Covid Pandemic

 COVID-19 has affected every industry and every sector in some way.
 While most sectors have been adversely affected, some sectors have gained traction in recent weeks and months.
 Here are five sectors that have been gaining momentum throughout these challenging times.